Art of East Asia

 Art from South and Southeast Asia makes up the largest part of the Museum’s Asian collections.
 This region includes the modern countries of India, Afghanistan, Pakistan, Nepal, Bhutan, Bangladesh, Sri Lanka (called South Asia); as well as Myanmar, Laos, Thailand, Cambodia, Vietnam, Malaysia, Brunei, Singapore, Indonesia, East Timor, and the Philippines (called Southeast Asia).

 The world-renowned Edwin Binney 3rd Collection of Indian painting forms the core of this part of the Museum’s collections.
-Works of art from the Binney Collection are always on view in Gallery 10, with a new selection every six months.
-The Museum also holds religious sculpture of the Buddhist, Jain, and Hindu traditions, dating from the 2nd to the 18th century, on view in Gallery 9.
+Works of art from the Binney Collection are always on view, with a new selection every six months.
+The Museum also holds religious sculpture of the Buddhist, Jain, and Hindu traditions, dating from the 2nd to the 18th century.

 Art of the Islamic World

 The Islamic World includes North Africa, the Middle East, and Iran, and the Museum’s collection is particularly strong in works of Persian art, especially ceramics and manuscript paintings.
-These are displayed in Gallery 11 next to the South Asian paintings, highlighting the cross-cultural connections between the two regions.
+These are displayed next to the South Asian paintings, highlighting the cross-cultural connections between the two regions.